TosbackCgusBridge-Bot/CGUs-versions/Ets/Privacy Policy.md

 We collect the following types of Personal Information from you when you use our Websites:

 *   Contact Information that allows us to communicate with you, such as your name, username, mailing address, telephone numbers, email address or other addresses that allow us to send you messages.
 *   Relationship Information that helps us do business with you.
 For test takers, this may include the types of tests that you want to take, your school affiliation, expected degree and graduation date, and similar information that can help us offer you personalized content.
 It may also include demographic data, such as language(s) spoken, which helps support ETS Research.
 For professionals, this may include your professional credentials and affiliations and the products and services that may interest you or your school.
 For test center administrators, they may include information about your relationship with your test center and the tests you administer.
+If you use our platforms, such as GradConnect, we may collect additional relationship information to help match you with educational programs, fellowships, scholarships and similar offerings.
 *   Transaction Information about your activities with ETS, including your test registration records, test administration records, purchase history, order information about your use of our content (such as if you access your scores online, use test prep material or complete surveys), customer or TCA account information (such as if you email us for support) and payment card information as needed to process your payments.

 In some cases, we may need to collect additional sensitive information from test takers and test center administrators in order to administer tests securely or to fulfill other requests that you may make.
 In particular: